Jubairkamal/Retail_Customer_Shopping_Behavior/README.md

 3. **Visualization:** Develop charts and interactive dashboards in Power BI
 4. **Reporting:** Summarize key findings and provide actionable recommendations

-**Outcome:** Insights that can guide pricing, promotions, and customer retention strategies.
+Insights that can guide pricing, promotions, and customer retention strategies.